MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-vm-data-science.md

 We encourage you to try the Microsoft Data Science Virtual Machine to jumpstart your analytics project.

-## Start using Machine Learning Server/ Machine Learning Services in the Cloud
+## Start using R Server/ Machine Learning Services in the Cloud

 You’ll need to create your own Microsoft Data Science Virtual Machine (VM).
 To create this VM, you must have an Azure subscription and an Azure storage account.
 Learn more about creating a Data Science VM see [here.](https://docs.microsoft.com/azure/machine-learning/machine-learning-data-science-provision-vm)